michbur/countR/readmes/manual.md

 ---
 output:
   html_document:
     self_contained: no
     theme: cerulean
     toc: yes
+  word_document:
+    toc: yes
 ---

 # Usage of countR

-Each chart is downloadable in the .svg format.
+Each chart may be saved in the .svg format.
 A download button is always located at the top of a chart.
 Tables may be also downloaded using the buttons at the top of the table.

 ## Data upload

 The data format suitable for upload is the .csv document, where a single column corresponds to a single count.
 Use raw counts instead a pivot table.
-If your document does not have headers, specify it using the checkbox.
+If your document does not have headers, specify it using the "Header" checkbox.
 In this case, countR will automatically name your counts with the index number of a count prefixed by 'C'.

 ## Settings

-**Separate experiments**: if this checkbox is marked, the countR assumes that experiments are separate and fits the distribution to each individually.
-Otherwise, the counts are fitted together to a single distribution following the model:
+**Separate experiments**: if this checkbox is marked, the countR assumes that experiments are separate and fits the distribution to each individually and independently.
+Otherwise, all counts are simultaneously fitted to a single model.
+It is more appropriate for situations, where there is assumption that all samples may be describe by the same distribution, for example in case of technical replicates.

-$$Y = \beta C $$

-where Y are counts and C is a vector of counts names, a categorical variable. $\beta$ is a vector of coefficients and $exp(\beta) = \lambda$.
-Notice that the model does not have the intercept.

 ## Count data

-This panel contains descriptiuve statistics and summaries of the input data.
+This panel contains descriptive statistics and summaries of the input data.
 It consists of three subpanels:
 1. *Count table*: Input data in the tabular format allowing sanity checks of the proper upload.
 2. *Summary*: Summary statistics of the input data (respectively mean, standard deviation, median, median absolute deviate, minimum, maximum, number of elements).
 3. *Distribution*: A bar chart of the counts distribution followed by a pivot table.